-I setup an AWS Lambda job the other day, for cleaning up comments on SO, and then added a trigger to run it every morning.
-I checked it this morning and realized:
+I setup an AWS Lambda job recently, and then added a trigger to run it every morning.
+I checked it one morning and realized:

 - The job failed for some reason.